MiamiOH-CSE274/Syllabus/README.md

 ---------------
 Please mark the following important dates on your calendar.
 Late work is absolutely not accepted, and missed exams cannot be made up except in extreme circumstances or with the prior permission of the instructor.

+* Last day to drop with no grade: Sept 13
 * Exam 1: Sept 30, in class
+* Last day to drop with a W grade: Oct 28
 * Exam 2: Nov 4, in class
-* Final exam: TBA, in regular classroom
+* Final exam: Dec 11, 8a-10a, in regular classroom

 Catalog description
 -------------------